 - Vision – The eyes also help to tell the brain where the body is located.
 Unfortunately, during a bout of vertigo, these signals can’t be trusted because things may seem to spin, twist, or rotate despite a lack of any actual movement.

 - Proprioception – Our sense of touch and sensors in many joints of the body tell us where we are at in regard to our surroundings and help us to stay balanced.
 However, this is also thrown off during a bout of false movement.
 Even if you lay down and close your eyes, you may still feel as though you or the around you are moving.

 So what sets vertigo off in the first place?
 There are numerous triggers, and a bunch of vertigo disease causes.
 However, we’re going to look at accompanying vertigo symptoms that will help you to get a diagnosis.

 Here are a few of the additional symptoms that may accompany vertigo depending on the underlying cause:

 - Hearing loss – Usually low tones are lost first

 - Stuffy ear – a feeling of fullness in the ear may accompany a spinning sensation

 - Imbalance – Falls are common when vertigo is severe or strikes suddenly

 - Headaches – A vestibular migraine may result in a combination of a severe headache and vertigo

-- Concentration problems – Cognitive issues may accompany vertigo, especially if the problem began following a head or neck injury
+- Concentration problems – Cognitive issues may accompany it, especially if the problem began following a head or neck injury

-- Vision disturbances – Since the ears and eyes are both tied in with balance, it makes sense that vision may be affected by vertigo.
+- Vision disturbances – Since the ears and eyes are both tied in with balance, it makes sense that vertigo may also affect the vision.